Transforma logo

 Microgrid Batteries

 This section of the report defines microgrid and their usage (such as energy generation and storage for a defined area or boundary).
 It also talks about the reasons behind their increased adoption in rapidly developing nations (including unreliable or underdeveloped national grids) and explains how they integrate distributed generation and energy storage units to fulfil local energy demands.
 It then explains that most microgrid deployments result from government funding or incentives and then, in a tabular format, lists some examples of microgrid grants and funds.
-For instance, New York has established a USD40 million grant for community microgrid projects.
+For instance, in 2025, Connecticut launched a USD45 million Climate Resilience Fund, combining state and federal funding to support projects including microgrids, flood protection, and energy resilience.

 In-building Connected Batteries